magenta/magenta/magenta/models/attention_rnn/README.md

 SequenceExamples are fed into the model during training and evaluation.
 Each SequenceExample will contain a sequence of inputs and a sequence of labels that represent a melody.
 Run the command below to extract melodies from our NoteSequences and save them as SequenceExamples.
 If we specify an `--eval_output` and an `--eval_ratio`, two collections of SequenceExamples will be generated, one for training, and one for evaluation.
 With an eval ratio of 0.10, 10% of the extracted melodies will be saved in the eval collection, and 90% will be saved in the training collection.

 ```
-bazel run //magenta/models/lookback_rnn:lookback_rnn_create_dataset -- \
+bazel run //magenta/models/attention_rnn:attention_rnn_create_dataset -- \
 --input=/tmp/notesequences.tfrecord \
---train_output=/tmp/lookback_rnn/sequence_examples/training_melodies.tfrecord \
+--train_output=/tmp/attention_rnn/sequence_examples/training_melodies.tfrecord \
---eval_output=/tmp/lookback_rnn/sequence_examples/eval_melodies.tfrecord \
+--eval_output=/tmp/attention_rnn/sequence_examples/eval_melodies.tfrecord \
 --eval_ratio=0.10
 ```

 ### Train and Evaluate the Model

-Build lookback_rnn_train first so that it can be run multiple times in parallel.
+Build attention_rnn_train first so that it can be run multiple times in parallel.

 ```
-bazel build //magenta/models/lookback_rnn:lookback_rnn_train
+bazel build //magenta/models/attention_rnn:attention_rnn_train
 ```

 Run the command below to start a training job. `--run_dir` is the directory where checkpoints and TensorBoard data for this run will be stored. `--sequence_example_file` is the TFRecord file of SequenceExamples that will be fed to the model. `--num_training_steps` (optional) is how many update steps to take before exiting the training loop.
 If left unspecified, the training loop will run until terminated manually. `--hparams` (optional) can be used to specify hyperparameters other than the defaults.
 For this example we specify a custom batch size of 64 instead of the default batch size of 128.
 Using smaller batch sizes can help reduce memory usage, which can resolve potential out-of-memory issues when training larger models.
 We'll also use a 2 layer RNN with 64 units each, instead of the default of 2 layers of 128 units each.
 This will make our model train faster.
 However, if you have enough compute power, you can try using larger layer sizes for better results.
+You can also adjust how many previous steps the attention mechanism looks at by changing the `attn_length` hyperparameter.
+For this example we leave it at the default value of 40 steps (2.5 bars).

 ```
-./bazel-bin/magenta/models/lookback_rnn/lookback_rnn_train \
+./bazel-bin/magenta/models/attention_rnn/attention_rnn_train \
---run_dir=/tmp/lookback_rnn/logdir/run1 \
+--run_dir=/tmp/attention_rnn/logdir/run1 \
---sequence_example_file=/tmp/lookback_rnn/sequence_examples/training_melodies.tfrecord \
+--sequence_example_file=/tmp/attention_rnn/sequence_examples/training_melodies.tfrecord \
 --hparams="{'batch_size':64,'rnn_layer_sizes':[64,64]}" \
 --num_training_steps=20000
 ```